mtenorio50/green-route-akl/README.md

 - Frontend: Responsive React app for public and dashboard for planners.
 - ML: Predicts delays, estimates carbon footprint.

-(Simple block diagram can be added in README or design doc!)

 7. Future Features / Roadmap

 - User-generated reports (crowdsourced data)